Mark O’Neill, Media and Strategic Communications Director

 (Erie) – As farmers across Pennsylvania return to the fields to plant crops this spring, representatives from the Pennsylvania Farm Bureau (PFB) and the Pennsylvania Departments of Agriculture, State Police and Transportation joined together to promote safe driving on rural roads as part of Rural Roads Safety Week (RRSW), April 16-22.

-Eric County farmer Mark Troyer hosted the statewide event on behalf of PFB, which is the state’s largest farm organization.
+Erie County farmer Mark Troyer hosted the statewide event on behalf of PFB, which is the state’s largest farm organization.
 “The purpose of Rural Roads Safety Week is to alert drivers that large, slow-moving farm vehicles and equipment are once again traveling on rural roads across the state.
 We’re urging motorists to use caution when approaching farm vehicles and be patient if they are delayed,” said Mark Troyer, who plants and harvests 400 acres of potatoes near Waterford and also grows green beans, corn and other grains.

 Farm Bureau notes that while it’s timely to remind motorists to be cautious now that spring planting is underway, practicing safe driving habits on rural roads is important all year long.